bet01/workshops/monitoring/README.md

 From the terminal in the same folder as the above file run `docker-compose up -d`

-Then navigate to http://localhost:9090 in your browser.
+Then navigate to http://localhost:9090 in your browser and run the query `weather_request_total` you will then see the value scraped by Prometheus from your app.

 ## Zipkin